Tutorial: from databases to JSON-LD

 Now the JSON structure will separate each record and display the key/value pair for each record in the array:

-Very clearly this JSON tells us that this table is called Names and it has two fields (keys) named Acct: and Name.
+This JSON clearly tells us that this table is called Names and has two fields (keys) named Acct: and Name.

-Now that we understand objects and arrays, let’s go back to that name and address table and put both of them together.
+Now that we understand objects and arrays, let’s go back to that name and address table and combine them.
 When finished, what we want is:

 So we build out a tree that looks like the one that follows: